 |Comment*||Comment to add to the existing BigPanda incident.|

 This step has no outputs.

-The built-in Dynatrace Problems trigger initiates a flow when it receives a signal from a Dynatrace problem notification.
+The built-in BigPanda Incidents trigger initiates a flow when it receives a request from a webhook in BigPanda.

 - Double-click the trigger (or click the pencil icon).

-- Set the authenticating user and then copy the URL — you'll use this to configure Dynatrace.
+- Set the authenticating user, and then copy URL — you'll use this to set up the webhook in BigPanda.
 Alternatively, you can create an integration user to use as the authenticating user.

 - Click the Flood Control tab to edit the trigger's default flood control settings.
 For more information about these settings, see Trigger Flood Control.